Francisco Lindor: Minor leagues (2011–2015)

-Lindor began his professional career with the Short-Season A New York–Penn League Mahoning Valley Scrappers during the 2011 season and appeared in four games.
+Lindor began his professional career with the Low-A New York–Penn League Mahoning Valley Scrappers during the 2011 season and appeared in four games.
 MLB.com rated Lindor as the 32nd best prospect in baseball before the 2012 season.
-He was assigned to the Lake County Captains of the Class A Midwest League, and named to appear in the 2012 All-Star Futures Game.
-In 122 games for Lake County, Lindor had a .257 batting average with six home runs, 42 RBIs, 33 extra-base hits and 27 stolen bases.
+He was assigned to the Lake County Captains of the Single-A Midwest League, and named to appear in the 2012 All-Star Futures Game.
+In 122 games for Lake County, Lindor had a .257 batting average with six home runs, 42 RBI, 33 extra-base hits and 27 stolen bases.

 Prior to the 2012 season, Baseball America ranked him as the Indians top prospect.
-Lindor started the 2013 season with the Carolina Mudcats of the Class A-Advanced Carolina League.
-He was promoted to the Akron Aeros of the Class AA Eastern League on July 15, 2013.
-Between the two levels, Lindor batted .303 with two home runs, 34 RBIs, 31 extra-base hits, and 25 stolen bases in 104 games.
+Lindor started the 2013 season with the Carolina Mudcats of the High-A Carolina League.
+He was promoted to the Akron Aeros of the Double-A Eastern League on July 15, 2013.
+Between the two affiliates, Lindor batted .303 with two home runs, 34 RBI, 31 extra-base hits, and 25 stolen bases in 104 games.

 Lindor began the 2014 season with Akron.
-The Indians promoted Lindor to the Columbus Clippers of the Class AAA International League on July 21, 2014.
+The Indians promoted Lindor to the Columbus Clippers of the Triple-A International League on July 21, 2014.
 In 126 games between the two clubs, he batted .276 with 11 home runs, 62 RBIs, and 28 stolen bases.
 Lindor began the 2015 season with Columbus.